WHAT’S AN NCC AUDIT?

 The regulations require authorities to conduct inspections or audits of all operators who have submitted a declaration to them.
 Each operator should be audited at least once every four years, but inspections could be more frequent, depending on the authority’s risk assessment.

 WHAT WILL THE AUTHORITY BE CHECKING?

 An NCC audit could check compliance with any aspect of the regulations, but the most likely topics are probably the following:

 Training records: There should be records to show that Flight Crew and Cabin Crew (if applicable) have completed all the required training.
-These records should go back 3 years.
+These records should go back three years.

 Flight records: Operational flight plans, loadsheets, and journey logs should be available for any flights conducted in the preceding three months.

-Internal Audits: NCC operators are required to have a compliance monitoring programme including internal audits and audits of any sub-contractors.
+Internal Audits: NCC operators must have a compliance monitoring programme, including internal audits and audits of any sub-contractors.
 The Authorities will want to see the audit programme, records of audits carried out and any action taken as a result of the audits.

 Specific Approvals: The Authority may take a particular interest in the procedures and records relating to any ‘specific approvals’ the operator holds, such as low visibility operations, dangerous goods or MNPS.

 The Authorities have a programme of ramp inspections, where they’ll check aircraft, equipment and documentation before or after flights.
-At least one Authority has also conducted some ‘flight inspections’ on non-commercial operators but there is nothing in the regulations that requires non-commercial operators to allow Inspectors to fly on their aircraft.
-These inspections are ‘invitation only’.
+At least one authority has also conducted some ‘flight inspections’ on non-commercial operators, but there is nothing in the regulations that requires non-commercial operators to allow Inspectors to fly on their aircraft.